patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 ## Attributes

+### Author controlled attributes:
 - `consistent-height`: Makes sure the primary details element doesn't change height when a different `details` item is shown.
-- `breakpoint-width`: The min-width of the component to be the two column desktop layout.
+- `breakpoint-width`: The min-width of the **component** (not window) before it gets a two column desktop layout.

+### Component controlled attributes
+- `active`: If a "details-nav" is selected so the "details" are visible, the "details-nav" id will show up as the value of the attributes.
+If nothing is open, the attribute will not exist.
 - `breakpoint`: Indicates the layout state (which is managed by JS).
 Will be set to 'compact' or 'desktop'.
 JS will check the width of the component after resize to make sure it isn't smaller than the breakpoint-width.

 ## Variable hooks